Andrew Skeet: Biography

 Andrew Skeet attended Trinity Boys School in Croydon where, as a boy singer, he appeared on soundtracks such as Monty Python's The Meaning of Life, Barbra Streisand's Yentl and Another Country starring Rupert Everett as Guy Bennett and Colin Firth as Tommy Judd.
-Skeet then studied music at the University of East Anglia and at The Royal College of Music in London.
+Skeet then studied music at the University of East Anglia and at the Royal College of Music in London.

 Professional life

 Television and film commissions

 With former Howie B collaborator Luke Gordon, Skeet established the production company Roxbury Music and their music has been used extensively on British television.
-Programmes which have featured music by Roxbury include The Apprentice, Dispatches, Banged Up Abroad, Britain's Lost World, Freaky Eaters, What Katy Did Next, Gumball's 3000 Miles, Kali, a collaboration with Mike Figgis for the London Film Festival and Locked Up Abroad.
-Their music has been heard all over the world with tracks released on a series of library albums for Universal on The Atmosphere label, Chappell and Bruton.
+Programmes which have featured music by Roxbury include The Apprentice, Dispatches, Banged Up Abroad, Britain's Lost World, Freaky Eaters, What Katie Did Next, Gumball's 3000 Miles, Kali, a collaboration with Mike Figgis for the BFI London Film Festival and Locked Up Abroad.
+Their music has been heard all over the world with tracks released on a series of library albums for Universal on the Atmosphere label, Chappell and Bruton.